“There’s a ‘soul sigh’ when you cross the bridge to Tilghman Island,” one local explained.

 The museum is a restored “W” house, one of 12 built on the island around the turn of the century.
 They’re unique to the island, according to locals.
 Only five still exist.

 Dogwood Harbor (21308 Phillips Road) about mid-island still has rows of watermen’s boats.
-These are working boats and may be one of the largest collection in one spot on the Chesapeake Bay.
+These are working boats and maybe one of the largest collections in one spot on the Chesapeake Bay.

 The Tilghman Island harbor is also home to the nation’s oldest skipjack, Rebecca T. Ruark, built in 1886, a national historic landmark.
 She’s part of the last working fleet of skipjacks in North America docked in Dogwood Harbor.